jasonstolaruk/CurryMUD/README.md

 * Incoming connections are accepted and players are prompted for their character name.
 * The names of commands, as well as the names of the targets they act upon, may be abbreviated.
 * Commands have a consistent structure and a unique syntax for indicating target locations and quantities.
-* About 40 player commands and 20 administrator commands.
+* About 50 player commands and 25 administrator commands.
 * About 180 built-in emotes.
+* PCs can introduce themselves to each other.
+* PCs can "link" with each other so as to enable "tells."
+* PCs can create their own ad-hoc channels.
+* Question channel for OOC newbie Q&A.
+* Free-form emotes and built-in emotes may be used in channel communications.
+* Functionality enabling one-on-one communication between players and admins.
-* Help files for all existing non-debug commands.
+* Help files for (almost) all existing non-debug commands.
 * The virtual world is automatically persisted at regular intervals and at shutdown.
 * Logging.
 * ANSI color.
 * Systems for reporting bugs and typos.
-* Functionality for various methods of communication.
 * Weight and encumbrance.

 I am still in the initial stage of developing basic commands.
 There is very little content in the virtual world.